shown in other instead.

 - Profiling up to 1000 frames.

-- The performance data output to a local web server or to an HTML file.
+- The performance data output to a local web server.

-The performance data obtained by the Microprofile can be output to a local web server or to an HTML file.
+The performance data obtained by the Microprofile can be output to a local web server.

 Visualization Using Built-In Server#